Unleashing the Potential

 Into the Clinic

 The publication of Freeman's paper on the immune-inhibiting effect of PD-1 and its protein partners had a liberating effect of its own: Pharmaceutical companies that once balked at pursuing immunotherapies began developing drugs that block PD-1, PD-L1, PD-L2, or some combination of them.
 Some of those drugs are now being tested in clinical trials, and the initial results, as mentioned above, have been as compelling as any in cancer medicine in recent years.
-The trial at John Hopkins and DF/BWCC may have gotten the most publicity, but others are equally encouraging.
+The trial at Johns Hopkins and DF/BWCC may have gotten the most publicity, but others are equally encouraging.
 (The trial led by Hodi involved a drug that blocks another immune-inhibiting molecule, CTLA-4.)
 Here are the results of some of these early-stage trials:

 An antibody that blocks PD-L1 produced remissions or halted the growth of tumors in many patients with advanced cancers, with improvements lasting more than a year.